flamingo-stack/openframe-oss-tenant/README.md

 and gracefully rerouted if a service is unavailable.

 ### 3.2 Stream Processing Configuration
-Defines an Apache NiFi flow that ingests data from Kafka topics like “raw-events,” applies transformations or anomaly detection (e.g., IsolationForest), and routes processed data to downstream topics or services for further analysis.
+Defines an Apache NiFi flow that ingests data from Kafka topics like "raw-events," applies transformations or anomaly detection (e.g., IsolationForest), and routes processed data to downstream topics or services for further analysis.

 ### 3.3 Kafka Configuration